 Being part of the awards history now, I definitely feel very happy and honored.
 I will try my best to participate in every annual awards to come and hopefully my photographs could earn more and better places.

-To see more work by Zhendi, visit her Instagram account.
+To see more work by Zhendi, visit his Instagram account.

 Subscribe to our blog